argonne-lcf/user-guides/docs/theta-gpu/data-science/building-python-packages.md

 python setup.py build
 python setup.py install
 ```
-This should install horovod within your container.
+This should install Horovod within your container.